Thank you for such an informative dayRob Thornton, Head, Notre Dame Prep School

 - Are you clear on what ISI Inspectors are looking for?

-- Are you clear on the changes to the ISI criteria for inspection?
+- Are you clear on the recent changes to the ISI inspection in light of Covid?

 - Are all pupils engaged, making progress or inspired and challenged in lessons?

 - Can you demonstrate how teaching is making a difference in your school?

 The answers to these question are developed in full on this essential course for preparing for an ISI EQ Inspection.
 Delivered to lead teams, departments or the whole school staff, the course dispels misconceptions, clarifies the criteria and shares the theory and research behind the ISI approach.
 The course sets out what excellent teaching looks like and how it can be identified and strengthened throughout the school.